Finder makes money from featured partners, but editorial opinions are our own.

 Yes, you need to include interest in your tax return.

-When you file your income tax return at the end of each financial year, you need to declare all your sources of income.
-This includes your salary and income earned from investments, as well as interest you've earned on your savings.
-If you have money in a savings account that has earned interest in the previous financial year, you’ll need to declare this amount (the interest only, not your whole balance) and pay tax on it at your standard income tax rate.
+When you file your income tax return at the end of the financial year, you need to declare all your sources of income, including interest you've earned in your savings account.
+You'll declare the interest only, not your whole balance, and pay tax on it at your standard income tax rate.

-If you're not required to pay any income tax (for example, if your annual earnings fall below the income tax threshold for the year) you don't need to pay tax on your interest.
+If your annual earnings fall below the income tax threshold for the year, you may not need to pay tax on your interest.
 But you still need to declare it.

 At what rate is the interest taxed?

-The amount of tax that applies to the interest you earn on your savings account will be determined by your overall taxable income.
-The total income you earn each year determines the tax rate you must pay, and the ATO's tax rates for the 2022-23 financial year are shown below:
+The amount of tax that applies to the interest you earn on your savings account depends your overall taxable income.
+The total income you earn each year determines the tax rate you must pay, and the ATO's tax rates for the 2024–25 financial year are shown below:

 Taxable income Tax on this income